buehlermoriz/buehlermoriz/README.md

 <br />

-hi, i'm [Moriz Bühler](https://moriz-buehler.de/), a interessted Student, studiing Onlinemedia at DHBW Mosbach.
-I`m working as a Student at Schwäbisch Media in Ravensburg, Germany
+hi, i'm [Moriz Bühler](https://moriz-buehler.de/), a interessted Student, studiing Onlinemedia at DHBW Mosbach. i`m working as a Student at Schwäbisch Media in Ravensburg, Germany

-- 💼 any freelance work? do reach, [email](mailto:buehlermoriz@gmail.com) :)
+- 💼 Interessted in my work? do reach, [email](mailto:buehlermoriz@gmail.com) :)

 **languages and tools:**